Protecting information in a parametrically driven hybrid quantum system: The effective Hamiltonian

-For this study, the fundamental quantity of interest is the inhomogeneity of the spin ensemble, given by the distribution of the spin transition frequencies $\omega_k$ and the spin-photon coupling $g_k$.
-The frequency distribution is taken to be Gaussian (cf.~\cite{Sandner2012,comment}) with a standard deviation or width given by $\delta$.
+For this study, the fundamental quantity of interest is the inhomogeneity of the spin-ensemble, given by the distribution of the spin transition frequencies $\omega_k$ and the spin-photon coupling $g_k$.
+The frequency distribution is taken to be Gaussian~\cite{Marzin1994,Murray1995} (cf.~\cite{Sandner2012}) with a standard deviation or width given by $\delta$.
 For simplicity, the coupling is taken to be identical i.e., $g_k = g, \forall~ k$, which results in an effective coupling strength of $\Omega = \sqrt{\sum_{k=1}^N g_k^2} = \sqrt{N}g$.
 This demonstrates an enhancement of the coupling by a factor of $\sqrt{N}$ compared to that of a single spin.
-Therefore, ensembl Therefore, ensembles with a high number of atoms or spins readily exhibit phenomena related to strong light-matter coupling even when individual particles couple only weakly to the cavity~\cite{Kubo2010,Amsuss2011}.
+Hence, ensembles with a high number of atoms or spins readily exhibit phenomena related to strong light-matter coupling even when individual particles couple only weakly to the cavity~\cite{Kubo2010,Amsuss2011}.